-Happy Valentine’s Day!
-If you’ve decided at the last minute to bake your sweetheart a cake but you don’t own a heart-shaped pan, never fear!
-Here, we show you how to use round and square cake pans to make an espresso-infused chocolate cake in the shape of a heart.
+Valentine’s Day is drawing near!
+If you’d like to bake your sweetheart a cake but you don’t own a heart-shaped pan, never fear!
+Here, we show you how to use round and square cake pans to make an espresso-infused heart-shaped chocolate cake.
 A thick layer of frosting and a garnish of edible flowers provide the finishing touch.
-If you can’t find any edible, pesticide-free flowers, decorate the cake with rainbow sprinkles for a whimsical touch.
+If you can’t find any edible, pesticide-free flowers, decorate the cake with sprinkles for a whimsical touch.

 Chocolate Espresso Valentine’s Heart Cake

 - ½ cup (4 fl. oz./125 ml) canola oil, plus more for greasing

 - 2 ½ cups (12 1/2 oz./390 g) all-purpose flour, plus more for dusting

 - 1 cup (3 oz./90 g) unsweetened cocoa powder